 The parking brake lever is located in the center console.
 To apply the parking brake, pull the lever up as firmly as possible.
-To release the parking brake, pull the lever up slightly, press the center button, then lower the lever completely.

-When the parking brake is applied with the ignition switch ON, the "Brake Warning Light" in the instrument cluster will illuminate.
+To release the parking brake, pull the lever up slightly, press the center button, then lower the lever completely. switch ON, the "Brake Warning Light" in the instrument cluster will illuminate